Mekahou/mekahou.github.io/teaching.md

 title:
 subtitle:
 ---
  `"I find that teaching and the students keep life going, and I would never accept any position in which somebody has invented a happy situation for me where I don't have to teach.
-Never."`
+Never."` <br />

-Richard P. Feynman
+`Richard P. Feynman`

 # University of British Columbia